iainquayle/birch/issues.md

 but typing needs to be used by the individual matching functions. with regards to this, is the current solution for assignees on products correct? it moves away from what is necessary such as ts typing, allowing for more dense solution

+however, with having the required colon, it wouldnt fit with the product typing system, which doesnt require it. one other way to deal with the these issues, could be denoting the start of statements and functions, ie use let and fn? but let wouldnt make sense to use with statements

+probably keep the required colons for the moment, but going forward, different solution would be nicer could use the precedence set by some types, that require a either an ident/type, or a paren suuround expression

 ## compiler